bondagit/aes67-linux-daemon/daemon/README.md

 > **max\_tic\_frame\_size**
 > JSON number specifying the max tick frame size.
 > In case of a high value of *tic_frame_size_at_1fs*, this must be set to 8192.

+> **sap\_mcast\_addr**
+> JSON string specifying the SAP multicast address used for both announcing local sources and browsing remote sources.
+> By default and according to SAP RFC this address is 224.2.127.254, but many devices use 239.255.255.255.

 > **sap\_interval**
 > JSON number specifying the SAP interval in seconds to use.
 Use 0 for automatic and RFC compliant interval.
 Default is 30secs.